wesleysee/dynamix/README.md

 Dynamix webGui requires an up-to-date browser version.
 It has been tested with the latest versions of Internet Explorer, Chrome, Firefox and Safari.

+#### Download warning

+*DO NOT DOWNLOAD FILES DIRECTLY FROM THE FOLDER 'DOWNLOAD' OR 'PLUGINS' BUT USE THE LINKS PROVIDED IN THIS 'README' FILE INSTEAD.
+THE SAME IS TRUE FOR THE OPTIONAL PLUGINS - USE THE LINKS PROVIDED IN THE FILE 'OPTIONAL PLUGINS'*

 #### Installation

 *This describes a first time installation, if you are upgrading from an older version, see the section 'Upgrading'.*